Communities in Norfolk County, Ontario: Delhi

 Until 2001, Delhi was located within the Township of Delhi, a municipal government within the Regional Municipality of Haldimand-Norfolk.
 Prior to the amalgamation of Norfolk County, the population of the former Township of Delhi was 16,365 in the Canada 2001 Census Part of the agricultural heritage of Delhi included tobacco cultivation.
 The town has a tobacco museum to commemorate this part of its history.
 Local farms rely in part upon Jamaican and Mexican workers, who usually arrive around mid-to-late April and return to their homelands around early-to-mid November.

 North Creek was once the most important spawning point for the local fish species until it was dammed in 1965.
-Local fishermen in addition to avid enthusiasts from the region historically fished near the now highly regulated tributaries during the 1940s and 1950s.
-Today, Big Creek is the main attraction for fishers of all ages.

 As of 2016, the majority of Delhi's residents speak English as a first language and were born in Canada.
 Females outnumber males, and working-age people outnumber children and elderly people.
 Delhi will experience a surge in old age pensioners by the year 2026.
 Seventy people were born in the United States of America, while 250 were born in Europe.
 Ten residents were born in Africa, while 20 residents were born in Asia.
 Delhi's population is expected to grow to approximately 5,215 residents by 2056, although future wars and pandemics may affect this population growth.
 People are less likely to have children or emigrate to Canada if there are any major political/medical events happening in the world.